 If your business sells another business brand’s product(s) or service(s), use only the name of the business, excluding the name of the brand being sold, which can't have a Business Profile for this location.

-However, if the business location is an authorised and fully dedicated seller of the branded product or service (sometimes known as a 'franchisee'), you may use the underlying brand name when creating the Business Profile.
+However, if the business is an authorised and fully dedicated seller of the branded product or service (sometimes known as a 'franchisee'), you may use the underlying brand name when you create the Business Profile.

 - Acceptable: 'EE Authorised Retailer', 'Shell Oil Local Distributor'